 Meet Best Practices

 For the clearest quality presentations, especially those where you are sharing a lot of text to your audience, we recommend you use Meet's Present Now functionality.
-This will automatically set your audience's screens to Speaker View and allow you to get maximized bandwidth for a smooth presentation (well, as long as you practiced!)
+This will automatically set your audience's screens to Speaker View and allow you to get maximized bandwidth for a smooth presentation.

 A note on Safari and built-in Mac apps

-Due to a macOS security restriction, mmhmm does not currently work with Safari or other built-in Apple apps such as Photo Booth.
+Due to a macOS security restriction, mmhmm does not currently work with Safari or other built-in Apple apps such as Photo Booth or FaceTime.